padaiyal/pyWiki/best_practices.md

  # Python development - Best practices
  This page highlights a list of best practices while programming in python.

+ - The metrics illustrated in the examples should be taken with a pinch of salt as it doesn't exclude thread sleep time.
+ - This is fragment of my experience and not a comprehensive guide.

  <!-- TABLE OF CONTENTS -->
 <details open="open">
   <summary>Table of Contents</summary>